Clinical Trial for individuals diagnosed with Tuberous Sclerosis Complex (TSC) and cutaneous angiofibromas

-We are currently conducting a clinical trial for individuals diagnosed with TSC with facial bumps called cutaneous angiofibromas.
+We are currently conducting a clinical trial at Boston Children’s Hospital for individuals diagnosed with TSC with facial bumps called cutaneous angiofibromas.
 The goal of this study is to investigate if the study drug, sirolimus, improves cutaneous angiofibromas in individuals diagnosed with TSC.
-The trial is sponsored by a pharmaceutical company named Aucta Pharmaceuticals, Inc, and it will involve 3 centers including Boston Children’s Hospital, Le Bonheur Children’s Hospital in Memphis, Tennessee and Children’s Hospital of Philadelphia.
+The trial will involve 8 centers and is sponsored by a pharmaceutical company named Aucta Pharmaceuticals, LLC.

 We are looking to recruit individuals between the ages of 2 and 18 years who have TSC with cutaneous angiofibromas.
-If your child qualifies for the treatment phase of the trial after the initial screening visit, then your child will be asked to take either the study ointment or a placebo (ointment with no medicine), which is determined by chance.
+If you/your child qualifies for the treatment phase of the trial after the initial screening visit, you/your child would be asked to take either the study ointment or a placebo (ointment with no medicine), which is determined by chance.